viviana2419/Dev.To-blog-series-/Blog3.md

 * Custom connectors are only available in environments where their definition exists and are not available to other Microsoft customers.
 By sharing a custom connector definition as an open source, you make it available on GitHub for other customers to import into their environments.

 **Step 1:** Create a new solution.
+1. Go to [Power Apps maker portal](https://make.powerapps.com/) and make sure to be in the correct environment.
+2. Select Solutions > + New solution and enter the following details.
+Don't navigate away from this page after selecting 'Create'.
 ![img2](https://user-images.githubusercontent.com/58803999/172056163-171285f5-e10a-4a32-bc91-77672dc5b370.png)

 **Step 2:** Use Graph Explorer to test the API.